Scope & content

 - 10 b&w photoprints: period rooms arranged for Exhibition of an Englishman's home from 1700 to 1941 (1941)

-- 12 colour phototransparencies: rooms created for the 1967 Rooms on view exhibition
+- 12 colour phototransparencies: rooms created for the Rooms on view exhibition, 1967

 - 16 b&w photoprints: Marion Hall Best and family ca.1936-1960, photographers unknown

-- House in Castle Cove, Sydney decorated c1970: textile samples by Marimekko Finland.
+- House in Castle Cove, Sydney decorated c1970: small textile lengths of the same design by Marimekko Finland.

-- House in Double Bay, Sydney decorated c 1962: silk cushion covers made in Thailand for Jim Thompson.
+- House in Double Bay, Sydney decorated c 1962: 2 x silk cushion covers, fabric by The Thai Silk Co Ltd [Jim Thompson], Thailand.

 - Moonbah ski lodge, Thredbo NSW, decorated 1959: a tent wardrobe comprising aluminium frame and textile panels by Marimekko Finland.